alugocp/planting/crops.md

 - **Squash, nasturtium, radish:** Squash with radishes in between them and nasturtiums farther away to lure pests
 - **Pak choi, beets, bush beans:** Pak choi and beets planted around bush beans
 - **Ground cherry, marigold, basil:** Marigolds around ground cherries, with basil in the space between
+- **Rhubarb, beans, garlic:** Plant garlic around the rhubarb with beans to cover the space in between

 ### Sources
 - [Best and Worst Companion Plants for Tomatoes](https://www.thespruce.com/companion-plants-for-tomatoes-1403289)